cybersader/awesome-cybersader/📁 05 - Learning, Notes/Cyber Movies, TV, Documentaries/The Beekeeper/The Beekeeper.md

 > [!failure] Vengeance is not justice...just to be clear, and it surely isn't moral

 - The guy getting thrown into the river by the car looked so fake and ragdoll-like 😆...good job on that one.
 Realistic violence in movies subverts human dignity - at least when they use it for shock factor
+- They keep showing Josh/Derek and mentioning how well known and powerful he is.
+Seems like his mom is the president or something
+- Yup...she's the president
+- The company with the malware and victim targeting software is headed by the president
+-